vert-x/vert-x.github.io/docs_md/core_manual_java.md

 # User Datagram Protocol (UDP)

 Using User Datagram Protocol (UDP) with Vert.x is a piece of cake.

 UDP is a connection-less transport which basically means you have no persistent connection to a remote peer.

 Instead you can send and receive packages and the remote address is contained in each of them.

-Beside this UDP is not as safe as TCP to use, which means there are no guaranteers that a send Datagram packet will receive it's endpoint at all.
+Beside this UDP is not as safe as TCP to use, which means there are no guarantees that a send Datagram packet will receive it's endpoint at all.

-The only guaranteer is that it will either receive complete or not at all.
+The only guarantee is that it will either receive complete or not at all.

-Also you usually can't send data which is bigger then the MTU size of yournetwork interface, this is because each packet will be send as one packet.
+Also you usually can't send data which is bigger then the MTU size of your network interface, this is because each packet will be send as one packet.

 But be aware even if the packet size is smaller then the MTU it may still fail.

-At which size it will fail depends on the Operation System etc. So rule of thumb is to try to send small packets.
+At which size it will fail depends on the Operating System etc. So rule of thumb is to try to send small packets.

 Because of the nature of UDP it is best fit for Applications where you are allowed to drop packets (like for example a monitoring application).